Keep Your Coverage After the COVID Emergency

 No Proofs Needed for Income at or Below 100% FPL

 People with income at or below 100% federal poverty level (FPL) should not have to prove their income.
-For all renewals through May 2024, DHCS has special rules that allow people to auto-verify their income at or below 100% FPL when (1) their last renewal or application verified their income, (2) electronic data do not include income information, and (3) there is no conflicting case information about income.
+For all renewals through at least December 2024, DHCS has special rules that allow people to auto-verify their income at or below 100% FPL when (1) their last renewal or application verified their income, (2) electronic data do not include income information, and (3) there is no conflicting case information about income.

 This means that people will still be mailed Medi-Cal renewal packets and will need to attest that they still have income at or below 100% FPL.
 Then, counties manually check to make sure there is no conflicting case information (like an earlier report of income).
 If there is no conflict, then counties must auto-verify the income without requesting further proofs.